Internet Marketing for Criminal Defense Lawyers

 Why pay-per-click when you can pay for better content?

 Many criminal defense attorneys are learning through trial and error that a broad pay-per-click approach is no longer worth the expense.
+Smart attorneys are beginning to shift away from broad pay-per-click strategies and towards a website with the best content management system.
+That better content also works well with AI-driven search tools.

 Why pay-per-click when you can be at the top of Google Places and organic listings just by having better content and a more comprehensive search engine optimization (SEO) strategy?
+Instead of pay-per-click, the bulk of the law firm’s marketing budget should be targeted in these areas:

 1. Creating a visually stunning website design that is easy to navigate;